Professional Reviews

 Overall, Kaspersky’s Smart Home Monitor is a cool inclusion, but it’s pretty basic.
 While you can see what devices are connected to your Wi-Fi network, you get very little control over them, and there’s no way to scan them for vulnerabilities.

 Kaspersky’s data leak checker monitors the dark web for leaks containing your email address.
 If Kaspersky detects a leak, it’ll tell you the date the leak was detected, and what information is at risk.
-For example, when I put in a test email address I knew had been compromised, Kaspersky let me know there had been 13 breaches and my personal data and activity history was at risk.
+For example, when I put in a test email address I knew had been compromised, Kaspersky let me know there had been 13 breaches and my personal data and activity history were at risk.

 Here’s what’s included with Kaspersky’s Safe Kids: